Living rural in the city is great – you can do it, too.

 For all the factors affecting your consumption of electricity and what you can do to reduce them, visit this page onHydro Quebec’s website.

-Now that it’s been a few years since I first published “Conserving Electricity in Winter,” I thought it was time to do an update.
+It’s been a few years since I first published “Conserving Electricity in Winter,” so I thought it was time to do an update.
 In July, when the Equalized Payments period rolled over and I got the report, I posted the following status update to Facebook to celebrate my results:

 Continue reading